 Open to all students, Buffalo State College is proud to support our emergency fund provided in a joint effort between the Gerstner Family Foundation and the Heckscher Foundation for Children, to help students facing emergency situation in the short term and to thelp them graduate from college in the long term.

-For more information please click HERE to go to the application portal from Scholarship America.
+For more information, please click HERE to go to the application portal.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.